\ fē-ˈȯrd , ˈfē-ˌȯrd; ˈfyȯrd \

 \ fē-ˈȯrd trāl \

-A new linear park in the Hudson Highlands, spanning 7.5 walkable, bikeable miles between New York’s Village of Cold Spring and City of Beacon
+A future linear park in the Hudson Highlands, spanning 7.5 walkable, bikeable miles between New York’s Village of Cold Spring and City of Beacon

 The Fjord Trail Project

-Use the links below to see the full project vision, what parts of the project area you can visit today, and learn more about the inspiration for this timeless experience in the Hudson Highlands.
+Use the links below to see the full project vision and learn more about the Hudson Highlands Fjord Trail organization.

 The Big Picture